fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 The Democratic Governance Program offers fellowships for doctoral candidates to complete their dissertations without the obligation of teaching at a critical time in their work as well as fellowships for post-docs working on preparing either a book manuscript based on their dissertation or related academic publications.
 In addition, the Ash Center welcomes a number of visiting scholars and practitioners to further their work on substantive democratic governance issues.

-Contact: Jose Martinez (Program Coordinator)
+Contact: Jose Martinez (Program Administrator, Center-wide Democracy Initiatives).

 Belfer Center for Science and International Affairs

 The Belfer Center for Science and International Affairs offers research fellowships during the academic year to individuals who wish to devote their time to research and writing in the fields of science and international affairs.
-Fellows are selected by the Center's major research programs and are expected to work collaboratively with other Center researchers, as well as on their own projects.

 For general inquiries regarding Belfer Center fellowship programs, contact belfer_fellowships@hks.harvard.edu.